 Donna has become an outspoken advocate for victims of violent crime and has been interviewed in both hard copy media and on radio.
 Along with Jessica, she founded the website feelnoshame.org, which offers support and resources for survivors of assault.
 She also advocates for better healthcare for our veterans.

 Fear Sells is Donna's commentary on fear as a marketing tool.
-The one-man show was featured as the closing offering at the TEDxJupiter conference in November 2013 and featured Peter Marzilli as a struggling actor faced with auditioning for characters with less than desirable character traits.
+The one-man show was featured as the closing offering at the TEDxJupiter conference in November 2013 and featured the multi-talented Peter Marzilli as a struggling actor faced with auditioning for characters with less than desirable character traits.
 The story focuses on the type of advertising television viewers are assaulted by every hour of every day.